Buying a short-term plan in Montana

 Montana defaults to federal short-term rules

-Montana has published guidance clarifying that the state is deferring to federal rules for short-term health insurance plans.
+Montana published guidance in 2018, clarifying that the state is deferring to federal rules for short-term health insurance plans.
 The state has also published a series of FAQs about short-term health insurance, including details about state-mandated benefits.

 The Trump Administration’s new regulations allow short-term plans to have initial terms of up to 364 days, and total duration, including renewals, of up to 36 months (prior to October 2, federal regulations limited short-term plans to three months in duration, and prohibited renewals).

 The state’s guidance indicates a significant number of state regulations and statutes that apply to short-term health insurance plans.

 Montana insurance regulators and short-term health insurance plans

 From 2009 to 2016, Monica Lindeen was the Commissioner of Securities and Insurance in Montana.
 Lindeen, a Democrat, was term-limited in 2016 and could not seek re-election that year.
 Matt Rosendale, a Republican, won the election in 2016 and assumed office as the Commissioner at the start of 2017 (Rosendale also ran unsuccessfully to unseat Senator Jon Tester, a Democrat, in the 2018 election; Rosendale lost that race, so he continues to be Montana’s Insurance Commissioner).